analysiscenter/batchflow/doc/parallel.md

 ### threads
 A method will be parallelized with [concurrent.futures.ThreadPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor).
-Take into account that due to [GIL](https://wiki.python.org/moin/GlobalInterpreterLock) only one python thread will run in any given moment (pseudo-parallelism).
+Take into account that due to [GIL](https://wiki.python.org/moin/GlobalInterpreterLock) only one python thread is executed in any given moment (pseudo-parallelism).
-However, for a function with intesive I/O processing or waiting for some synchronization you might get a considerable performance increase.
+However, a function with intesive I/O processing or waiting for some synchronization might get a considerable performance increase.

-This is a default engine which is used if you don't specify `target` in the `inbatch_parallel` decorator.
+This is a default engine which is used if `target` is not specified in the `inbatch_parallel` decorator.

 ### nogil
-To get rid of GIL you might write a [cython](http://cython.org/) or [numba](http://numba.pydata.org/) function which will run in parallel.
+To get rid of GIL you might write a [cython](http://cython.org/) or [numba](http://numba.pydata.org/) function which can run in parallel.
 And a decorated method should just return this nogil-function which will be further parallelized.

 ```python